 Rowville Adventure Playground

-Two springers, little slide, large see-saw, twisted sheet climbing frame, small flying fox, monkey bars, hanging disks, two nice metal slides, balance beam and two stands on spinners are included in this set.
+Two springers, a little slide, a giant see-saw, a twisted sheet climbing frame, a tiny flying fox, monkey bars, hanging discs, two good metal slides, a balancing beam, and two stands on spinners are included in this set.

-A true flying fox or zip line, three normal swings (one with a safety chain), a swing with a big plastic seat, a wooden platform on a rocker and a log with a frilled neck lizard carved into it may be found at a higher level that also has some partial shade.
+A true flying fox or zip line, three traditional swings (one of which has a safety chain), a swing with a large plastic seat, a wooden platform on a rocker, and a log with a frilled neck lizard carved into it may be found at a higher level that also has some partial shade.
 On this level, there are restrooms as well as two tables with shade.

 The playground is not enclosed by fencing and is fairly large, with equipment located on two different levels.
-As a result of this, it might be challenging to maintain track of the kids.
+As a result of this, it might be challenging to maintain track of the children.

 Knoxfield Radio Controlled Car Track

 Only electric buggies and trucks of a 1/10th size may race on this circuit.
 Nitro vehicles are not permitted because of the close vicinity to houses, and 1/8th cars are not allowed since the track is not designed to accommodate their weight and power.

 We have our races on the first and third Sundays of every month, and we use an electronic timing system called AMBRc4 so that you can keep track of your lap times during the day, evaluate them in relation to those of your teammates, and track your development over the year.
 We are a family-friendly organisation, and our drivers come from all walks of life and are of varying ages as they compete for a spot on the racetrack.

 A fantastic course for driving remote-controlled automobiles on.
 There is a wide area with a lot of curves and jumps, and on the side there is a wooden platform that you may stand on to control the vehicles.
 There were very few children there, yet many people still had the mindset of a child (adults).